How to Photograph a Group Portrait

 Your final image will contain the following:

-- circles (i.e., faces)
+- Circles (i.e., faces)

-- triangles (i.e., groups of faces)
+- Triangles (i.e., groups of faces)

-- a group of people, arranged in a cohesive manner, that appear to belong together
+- A group of people, arranged in a cohesive manner, that appear to belong together

 I've traced these techniques back as far as Da Vinci's Last Supper.
 Where and when it actually started, I know not.
 But it goes back a long, long time.
-Because great photographers learn from other great artists, there's no co-incidence that many great photos of rock bands, soldiers and family portraits alike contain the very same approach to composition I've outline in this article.
+Because great photographers learn from other great artists, there's no co-incidence that many great photos of rock bands, soldiers and family portraits alike contain the very same approach to composition I've outlined in this article.

 Photography can be as hard and complicated as you decide to make it.
 It's your choice as to how many lenses, flash units, stands and light modifiers you carry around with you.
 Sometimes the best decision is what not to bring along.
 If it isn't fun, find a way to make it so.

 Adversity can lead to creativity, but only when taken in moderation.
 It can also be physically and psychologically debilitating.
+Again, do all you can to make it fun.